cmboungou/poker/README.md

 # AI for 5-card poker

+This project was developped by Halmstad University AI instructors

 Poker Agent playing a variant of Poker (5 card-Poker) Utility-based agent: the agent estimates the probability of winning based on an objective hand strength distribution, learns statistics about the opponents' actions, computes an expected utility for all possible actions and chooses the one that maximizes the expected utility.

+# Requirements :
+install java jdk